 Click here to view the Power Point presentation: An Introduction to Healthy Sexuality and Relationship Development for Learners with ASDs.

 These are just a few of the 141 programs we have funded since 2007.
-To read about the rest of our Family Services Community Grants recipients and view their final report documents, visit our Family Services grants database.
+To read about the rest of our Family Services Community Grants recipients and view their final report documents, visit our grants database and search Family Services.

-If you have any questions about our Community Grants program, please contact Serena Selkin, Family Services Grants Manager, at email@example.com.
+If you have any questions about our Community Grants program, please contact Serena Selkin at email@example.com.